dereuromark/media-embed/docs/README.md

 Provider change checklist:

-- Add at least one fixture URL for each non-fetch `url-match` pattern.
+- Add or update `tests/Fixture/provider_urls.php` with at least one fixture URL per bundled provider.
+- Include expected slug, parsed ID, and final embed source for each provider fixture.
+- Include a mocked `response` entry in the fixture for providers using `fetch-match`.
+- Keep `testDefaultProviderPatternsHaveFixtureCoverage()` green for pattern-level coverage.
 - Add a mocked HTTP test for providers using `fetch-match`.
 - Run `composer validate-providers` after editing provider data.
 - Run `bin/generate-docs` and commit any `docs/supported.md` changes.